davorg/dmp/chapters/chapter02.md

 Encapsulate business rules
 --------------------------

-Much of the logic in your data munging programs will be modeling what might be described as "business rules".
+Much of the logic in your data munging programs will be modeling what might be described as "business rules" or "domain-specific constraints".
 These are the rules about what particular data items mean, what their valid sets of values are, and how they relate to other values in the same or other records.
 Examples of these three types of business rules are:

 * Customer number is a unique identifier for a customer.
 * Customer number is always in the format CUS-XXXXX, where XXXXX is a unique integer.
 * Each customer record must be linked to a valid salesperson record.

 In any system where these data items are used, the business rules must always hold true.
 No matter what your program does to a customer record, the customer number must remain unique and in the given format, and the customer must be linked to a valid salesperson record.
 Nothing that you do to a customer record is allowed to leave the data in a state that breaks any of these rules.